How Businesses Can Promote a Green Workplace

 Becoming an Exemplary Green Company

 Unfortunately, you can’t do everything at once.
 Becoming a green company means taking steps realistic for your situation.
 This may mean that you only do one thing, but once you have it down you can work on your next goal.

 The truth is that the contributions of one company aren’t going to alter the earth.
 Doing your part, however, does make a difference.

 Those that set the example get the ball rolling.
-Your contributions will inspire others to do their part which will, in turn, impact the earth we live in.
+Your contributions will inspire others to do their part, which will, in turn, impact the earth we live on.